ixnewton/kde-window-moves/README.md

 `window-moves.sh moveC - Move center` - Moves window to center horizontally

-`window-moves.sh moveF - Move center` - Expand width window to fill width or defined widths 7/8 then 6/8 in sequence
+`window-moves.sh zoomC - Zoom on center` - Expand width window in 3 steps to set screen margins defined by 16/16 14/16 then 13/16 in sequence

 `window-moves.sh widthM - Width minus` - Adjusts width centered or from edge 32 steps